Faith Missionary Baptist Church Inc.

 We praise God that when we celebrated our 50th anniversary on November 6th 2016 our morning service preacher, was a product of Faith Missionary Baptist Church, Minister Brandy Peoples, when we see what God has done in her life we are ever grateful that He allowed some of us to play a part in her growth and development in His kingdom.

-During the Covid-19 pandemic Faith closed it's doors like many churches and began to conduct service through our website for Sunday services and conference calls for Sunday school and Bibil study.
-Our in-house service was cancelled for 15 months from the third Sunday in March 2020 until the first Sunday in June 2021 when we opend with covid restrictions in place.
-Sunday school is in house and via conference call, but Bible study is still via conference call only.
+During the Covid-19 pandemic, Faith closed its doors like many churches and began to conduct Sunday service through our website and conference calls for Sunday school and Bible study.
+Our in-house service was cancelled for 15 months from the third Sunday in March 2020 until the first Sunday in June 2021 when we opened with Covid-19 restrictions in place.
+We began by having Sunday school in house and via conference call, and as of June of 2023, Bible study is also in-house and via conference call.
+This year 2023 represents 40 Years at our present location and 25 years since our last sanctuary renovation.

 The scriptures tell us this in 1 Corinthians 2:9 “But as it is written, Eye hath not seen, nor ear heard, neither have entered into the heart of man, the things which God hath prepared for them that love him.”
 And it is because of this we will continue to give Him glory and praise as we press toward the mark of the high calling in Christ Jesus.